-City staff is proposing amendments to Chapter 114 - Streets Sidewalks and Other Public Places, Article IV - Right-of-way Access and Management, Section 114-98 - General specifications for all roadways, and Chapter 118 - Platting, Article IV - Design Standards, Section 118-46 - Streets of the Code of Ordinances.
+City staff is proposing amendments to Chapter 114 - Streets Sidewalks and Other Public Places, Article IV - Right-of-way Access and Management, Section 114-98 - General specifications for all roadways and Section 114-99 - Approval methods for granting access to roadways, and Chapter 118 - Platting, Article IV - Design Standards, Section 118-46 - Streets of the Code of Ordinances.
 The proposed amendments will specify that traffic impact analysis (TIA) trip generation shall consider potential land use based on future land use and/or zoning when specific land use is unknown; add deceleration lane requirements; add provisions for residential lot access on collector and major thoroughfare streets; and remove references to the sub-collector street section.